 Conductivity results from internal monitoring site waters are presented in Figure 3.17a and b.
-2004 conductivity measurements range up to 48140 uS/cm.
+2005 conductivity measurements range up to 5,050 μ S/cm.
 MW-23-A2D and MW-D3 have the lowest conductivity.
 MW-D3 is completed in alluvial sands below the fill placed at Site D. The finger drains with the highest flow (e.g. 23FD-5, which directly drains an excavated spring) generally have lower conductivities than the drains with lower flow.
 This reflects a larger contribution from groundwater to the high-flow drains relative to a higher proportion of site contact water in the other finger drains.
 The significant decrease in conductivity in 23FD-7 that occurred in 2000 is probably the result of incorporation of groundwater collected in the upper portion of the drain above the active placement area.
 The presence of contact water in the alluvial sand below Site 23 (as seen in MW-23-A4) is not surprising given the permeable nature of the colluvium that lies immediately beneath the site.
 A clay till layer underlies the colluvium and alluvial sands beneath the site.
-The clay till serves as a barrier to downward flow, however as discussed earlier, it occurs well below the base of both piles.
+The clay till serves as a barrier to downward flow; however, as discussed earlier, it occurs well below the base of both piles.

 The fact that MW-D3 does not show signs of a contribution from contact water suggests that an upward hydrologic gradient may exist beneath Site D. Finger Drain 23FD-2 has the highest conductivity but consistently low flow, suggesting no significant influence from groundwater.
 This drain may also be influenced by runoff that infiltrates along the access ramp to the site.
 The higher conductivity of the site contact waters reflects a larger dissolved load caused by weathering of the production rock.
 As with tailings, pyrite oxidation and carbonate dissolution contribute dissolved ions such as sulfate, bicarbonate, calcium and magnesium to the contact waters, increasing their conductivity.
-Sulfate concentrations for the finger drains are plotted in Figure 3.18a and match closely the relative value patterns of conductivity.
+Sulfate concentrations for the finger drains and groundwater wells are plotted in Figures 3.18a and 3.18b and match closely the relative value patterns of conductivity.

 Arsenic data are presented in Figure 3.19a and b and are generally quite low.
-All finger drains and MW-23-A4 experienced increases in their arsenic concentrations in September, with subsequent decreases to historical levels in October.
+All finger drains and MW-23-A4 experienced increases in their arsenic concentrations in September 2003, with subsequent decreases to historical levels in October.
 The flows in the finger drains positively correlate with these changes.
 Fluctuations in arsenic values in 23FD-2 are likely due to changes in redox conditions.
-Low arsenic and iron concentrations indicate that these metals are precipitating as oxyhydroxides on rock surfaces inside the pile.
+Low arsenic and iron (Figures 3.25 a and b) concentrations indicate that these metals are precipitating as oxyhydroxides on rock surfaces inside the pile.